chrissietina92/gift-of-language/README.md

 * have your config file with USER, PASSWORD and HOST details

+✨<b>How to Run:</b>

-<i>The gift of Language app can either be run through the python console OR using an API we have created</i>:
+<i>The gift of Language app can either be run through the python console OR using an API we have created:</i>

 * If the user choses to run the app through the python console on Pycharm, they can do this by running the main.py file.
-* If they would like to run the app through the FLASK web, they can do this by running the GOL_api.py file.
+* If they would like to run the app through the FLASK web (, they can do this by running the GOL_api.py) click this link: http://127.0.0.1:5001